gabrielevierti/er-studio/README.md

 Then: **NEW** → pick a template → **RUN** → watch the lens come alive.

+**First launch notes**

-On first simulator launch, macOS will ask permission for ER Studio to control System Events — that's the window-hiding mechanism.
-The build is unsigned, so the packaged app needs right-click → Open the first time.
+- macOS will ask permission for ER Studio to control System Events — that's the window-hiding mechanism.
+- The build is unsigned, so the packaged app needs right-click → Open the first time.

 ## Honest limits